opendatahub-io/odh-manifests/odhargo/README.md

 ### Argo Server

-This installation creates a route to the Argo portal.
+This installation creates a route to the Argo Workflows portal.
 To access the portal go to `Routes` and click on the `Argo Server` route.

 ### Installation

-To install Argo add the following to the `kfctl` yaml file.
+To install Argo Workflows add the following to the `kfctl` yaml file.

 ```yaml
 - kustomizeConfig: